Back to all posts

 Your water can tell you a lot about the health of your anode rod.
 The most infamous sign is a rotten egg or sulfur smell coming from your hot water.
 This happens when the anode rod reacts with sulfates and bacteria common in well water, creating hydrogen sulfide gas.
 If your hot water suddenly stinks, your anode rod is the likely culprit.
 You might also notice rusty or discolored water, which is a serious red flag.
 This often means the anode rod is completely gone and the tank itself has started to corrode, putting you at risk for a leak and a major emergency plumbing situation.

-How Often to Check Your Anode Rod
+How Often Should You Check Your Anode Rod?

 As a general rule, you should plan to replace your anode rod every three to five years.
 However, this is just an average.
 The actual lifespan depends on several factors, including the mineral content of your well water and how much hot water your household uses.
 If you have a water softener, your anode rod may corrode even faster.
 Because of these variables, an annual inspection is the best way to stay ahead of any problems.
 If you’ve lived in your home for a few years and have never had the anode rod checked, it’s a good idea to schedule an inspection to see how it’s holding up.

-Getting Your New Anode Rod Installed
+Installing Your New Anode Rod

 Once you’ve figured out which anode rod is right for your home, the next step is getting it installed.
 While it might seem like a straightforward swap, replacing an anode rod can be a surprisingly tough job.
 It often involves draining the tank, needing specialized tools, and having enough clearance above your water heater to pull out the old rod and insert the new one.
 For most homeowners, leaving this task to a professional is the safest and most effective route.
 A pro can handle the entire process quickly and ensure your water heater is sealed up correctly, preventing any potential leaks or damage.